vparihar01/vparihar01.github.io/index.md

 ---
 layout: page
-title: Rubyiest love for Rails and Javascript!
+title: Rubyist love for Rails and Javascript!
 tagline: Share and Care ;)
 ---